ni/nisystemlink-clients-python/docs/getting_started.rst

 With a :class:`.DataFrameClient` object, you can:

-* Create and delete Data Frame Tables.
+* Create and delete data tables.

 * Modify table metadata and query for tables by their metadata.

 * Append rows of data to a table, query for rows of data from a table, and decimate table data.

+* Export table data in a comma-separated values (CSV) format.

 Examples
 ~~~~~~~~